Virgin Media O2 Logo in white

 But if your router is new and works well, using the mesh system in bridge mode can be a good option to extend coverage without fully replacing your router.

-Does Virgin Media have Mesh WiFi?
+Does Virgin Media have mesh WiFi?

 Of course we do!
 Our mesh WiFi system is known as ‘WiFi Pods’.
 A typical home struggling with coverage will only need two or three pods to build an adequate mesh that improves coverage in every room.